KamyarZeinalipour/protein-design-LLMs/README.md

 ## Usage

-The script `generate_proteins.py` generates protein sequences using specified models and parameters.
+The script `main.py` generates protein sequences using specified models and parameters.
 It can be run from the command line with customizable arguments.

 ### Command-Line Arguments

 - `--model_name`: **(Required)** Name of the model to use.
   - Options: `P-gemma-7B`, `P-Mistral`, `P-Llama2-7B`, `P-Llama3-8B`.
-- `--num_generations`: **(Required)** Number of protein sequences to generate.
+- `--num_generations`: **(Required)** Number of acceptble protein sequences to generate.
 - `--temperature`: Sampling temperature for text generation.
 Default is `0.8`.
 - `--min_length`: Minimum length of valid protein sequences.
 Default is `25`.
 - `--max_length`: Maximum length of valid protein sequences.
 Default is `150`.